open/close all folders

 - Pokémon X and Y has one of these at Geosenge town.
 They turn out to be standing on top of The Ultimate Weapon.

-- As Kalos is based on France, these correspond to the RL site of Carnac.
+- As Kalos is based on France, these correspond to the real-life site of Carnac.

 - The Ultima series has Moongates, a circle of standing stones that create a magic gateway when a pebble is dropped in them.